Question 71: What happened to the land lost by the Doukhobors in Saskatchewan in 1907?

 My youngest daughter, Christina, is in her second summer of working at the Doukhobor Discovery Center in Castlegar.
 Several times guests asked her

-Short Answer
+Short Answers

-Though Independent Doukhobors acquired on the average more more than twice as much land per person as Community Doukhobors, all Doukhobors were cheated by government and discriminated by society, similar to Aboriginal Canadians.
+Though Independent Doukhobors acquired on the average more than twice as much land per person as Community Doukhobors, all Doukhobors were cheated by government and discriminated by society, similar to Aboriginal Canadians.
 79% of the original Doukhobor lands in Saskatchewan were seized by the government and sold.

-Long Answer
+Long Answers

 by Corinne Postnikoff, Castlegar, British Columbia, June 11, 2014: